manuel-cestaro-personal/repo-for-exam/README.md

 ## Objective
 The objective of the first part of the task was to containerize a supplied application.
-The application must be functional in any environment through docker compose following the best practices.
+The application must be functional in any environment through docker compose following the best practices.</br>
 Specifically, it requires:
 - modify the application code to be compatible with use in a container and launch in different environments;
 - define Dockerfile application;